LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Lightweight, Continuous Goal-Setting](https://docs.google.com/document/d/1XRfTZ_tmL-N-Mudu0uniIWmCOycUviXmefbSZ6ZDv1w/edit) - notes by Joe Goldberg.
 Takeaway: Set, evaluate and adjust goals on a regular basis.
 This doc contains goal-setting objectives, steps, tips, and a quarterly email template.

+- [Three Paths in the Tech Industry: Founder, Executive, or Employee](http://blog.ycombinator.com/three-paths-in-the-tech-industry-founder-executive-or-employee/) - by Michael Seibel.
+Takeaway: pros, cons, and strategies for pursuing all three paths.

 - [Uncovering the Secret Powers of MailChimp Employees Through Apprenticeships](https://blog.mailchimp.com/uncovering-the-secret-powers-of-mailchimp-employees-through-apprenticeships/) - by MailChimp.
 Takeaway: MailChimp created a 90-day apprenticeship program for employees to explore their interests and curiosity about other roles.
 The program has strengthened diversity efforts and also helped employees launch new careers.

 ### Performance Reviews